- Capacity: Guests: 2000

 - Recognition: A Member Of Prestigious Venues, Highly Commended in Prestigious Star Awards 2015

 Set amid the tranquillity of Kensington Gardens in the heart of West London, Kensington Palace has been a royal residence for over three hundred years.
 Today, as well as being a popular London landmark for visitors from around the world, it is also an inspiring venue for stylish events including weddings, private dinners and fashion events.

-The opulent State Apartments have been the place to see and be seen since 1689 and provide a rich and sumptuous backdrop for a memorable dinner.
-The Queen’s Gallery is the perfect introduction; an ideal setting for pre-dinner drinks followed by a fascinating tour offering guests a glimpse into the past and the lives of the people who shaped the history of this magnificent palace.
-Then to dinner in the Cupola Room, King’s Drawing Room or King’s Gallery; all lavishly decorated by William Kent as befitting their grand public purpose.
+The opulent State Apartments at Kensington Palace provide a rich and sumptuous backdrop for a memorable event in central London.
+The Queen’s Gallery is the ideal setting for a reception while the Cupola Room, King’s Drawing Room or King’s Gallery; all lavishly decorated by William Kent, are dramatic spaces for events such as dinners and banquets.

-Since 1704, the graceful Orangery has been a historic location for summer entertainment.
-Originally built for Queen Anne, she would entertain friends with masked balls and frivolous parties.
-In winter months, it provided an elegant shelter for Anne’s collection of exotic plants and trees.
-The spacious Orangery is the perfect venue for a summer wedding or an evening party and benefits from a Portland stone terrace and expansive lawns.
+Since 1704, the graceful Orangery has been a historic location for summer events and garden parties.
+Originally built for Queen Anne, today the Orangery is the perfect venue for a summer wedding or a very special birthday party.

 Originally a private country house, the building was acquired in 1689 by William III and Mary II who commissioned Christopher Wren to transform the site into their elegant new London home, away from the noise and bustle of Whitehall.
 For the next 70 years the palace was at the centre of royal life and played host to the courts of William and Mary, Queen Anne, George I and George II.
 It was also the birthplace and childhood home of the future Queen Victoria and here, on that fateful day in 1837, that she received news that her uncle was dead, and that she was Queen.
 More recent residents have also included Princess Margaret and Diana, Princess of Wales.